jimvdl/gitv/README.md

 and wraps it in a [`Version`](src/version.rs).
 Some versioning checks determine if the current commit needs to be tagged and if it finds that commit, tag it.

-Output: prints every commit has, the tag and if it has been previously tagged.
+Output: prints every commit hash, the tag and if it has been previously tagged.

 `gitv` tags as an example: